Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 ceiver) then it shall be considered as default for the other side.

-#@SECTION: 3.
-Both CompuMethods fulﬁll the following condition:
+3. Both CompuMethods fulﬁll the following condition:

 Int = N0∗phys0+N1∗phys1+N2∗phys2+...+Ni∗physi